 The Master of Science in Accounting is a unique 30-credit program designed for students pursuing careers in public accounting, management accounting and government accounting, as well as for those students pursuing careers in the dynamic and growing field of forensic accounting and fraud examination.
 The program provides qualified students with the opportunity to pursue licensure as a New York Certified Public Accountant.
-Students may be interested in pursuing certificates to become a Certified Management Accountant, Certified Internal Auditor, or a Certified Fraud Examiner.
+Students may also be interested in pursuing certificates to become a Certified Management Accountant, Certified Internal Auditor, or a Certified Fraud Examiner.

 The program may be completed in one year if enrolled full-time.
 Part-time students are expected to complete the degree within five years.
 All courses are offered in the late afternoon or evening beginning at or after 5 pm to accommodate both traditional fulltime and part-time study.